ARTISTS CLIMATE COLLECTIVE

 "Learning of how wasteful and cyclical fashion has become was a catalyst for me to become more mindful in my approach to sewing and consuming"

-THIS COLLECTION WITH LOVDAHL LEOS HAS SOLD OUT & COME TO A CLOSE.
+OUR COLLECTION WITH LOVDAHL LEOS HAS SOLD OUT & COME TO A CLOSE.

 THANK YOU TO ALL WHO SUPPORTED THIS PROJECT.